Install

 orch project add owner/repo # bare clone + import issues

-orch task add "title" -p owner/repo # add a task to that project
+orch task add "title" # add a task to the current project

 GitHub Authentication